youngmr290/Australian-Farm-Optimisation-Model/docs/introduction.rst

 Cropping
 ^^^^^^^^
-The following feed management decisions that are optimised can include:
+The following crop management decisions that are optimised can include:

 #.
 Rotation/crop selection
 #.
 Contractual services